 Screening Appointment – After agreeing upon the details and procedures explained to you in the research study discussion, an informed consent process will take place at every screening visit.
 All clinical studies are different, so the exact procedures performed at a screening visit may vary.
 Once you have signed the informed consent document and agreed to participate in the study, the study coordinator will complete screening procedures such as obtaining a blood and urine sample, vital signs, a complete medical history and a medication check.
 Please allow 1 to 2 hours for this visit. (*)

 Baseline Visit – This is your first official study visit.
-Usually at this visit you are dispensed the study drug and given directions on dosage, documentation of dosing and other instructions.
+At this visit, you are usually dispensed the study drug and given directions on dosage, documentation of dosing and other instructions.
 You may also have labs drawn or other procedures performed.
-During this visit you and the study coordinator will also set up your visit schedule so you understand when you need to come back into the office for further study visits. (*)
+During this visit, you and the study coordinator will also set up your visit schedule so you understand when you need to come back into the office for further study visits. (*)

 Study Visits – All studies vary in length.
 Some studies may only last a few weeks, others may last a few years.
 The length of your study determines the number of study visits you will have.
 Here is what you can begin to expect in the early stages of a study in regards to the amount of visits you will be expected to make: